bobeezy/weavr_backend_framework/README.md

 # weavr_backend_framework
-The Weavr  Backend Automation Framework is a simple API testing framework that tests a number of endpoints by Go Rest (https://gorest.co.in/).
+The Weavr  Backend Automation Framework is a simple API testing framework that tests a number of endpoints by Go Rest (https://gorest.co.in/), using Maven 3, Java 11, JUnit, rest assured.

 ##### Requirements: